Building a Deck? Here’s How to Maximize Your Return on Investment (ROI)

 Keeping the Space Below Your Deck Dry

 To increase your living space outdoors, you need to make sure the space below your deck stays dry.
-When building your deck install a deck drainage system that uses a network of trough and downspouts designed to drain water away from your second-story deck.
+When building your deck install a deck drainage system that uses a network of troughs and downspouts designed to drain water away from your second-story deck.
 A system such as Trex RainEscape will keep the space below your deck free from the elements such as leaking snow and rain.
 Once protected, the space below your deck can be used in a variety of ways.
-For many homeowners, they maximize this outdoor living space by bringing the comforts of the inside outside.
+For many homeowners, they maximize this outdoor living space by bringing the comforts of the inside-outside.
 A dry space under an elevated deck allows you to safely install lighting fixtures, ceiling fans, gas lines, speakers, and a television.
 Some homeowners even build an outside kitchen in their under deck space.
-Last, you can even finish this space by selecting a stylish ceiling of your choice.
+Last, you can even finish this space by selecting a stylish under-deck ceiling of your choice.
 The dry space beneath the deck is also a great place to store bicycles, lawn equipment, and even large items such as a boat or camper.

-Constructing a new deck to a home has many advantages.
+Constructing a new deck on a home has many advantages.
 Perhaps, the greatest advantage of all is the ability to enjoy your outside space with your family and friends.
 Sitting outside on a beautiful night, grilling and enjoying the company of those around you is definitely worth the investment of building a new deck.